Cerberus by Noah Deas (2026), with Brendan Rush (Maxime Côté, photographer)

 INTERVIEW PROCESS

-Several candidates are invited to an interview before the final selection is made.
+Several candidates are invited to interview before the final selection is made.

 Applicants are notified of the result of the selection process in May.